 Litigation, Securities Enforcement and White Collar Criminal Defense

 Mr. DiCanio served as an assistant United States attorney for the Central District of California.
 As the deputy chief of the General Crimes Section, he was responsible for training and supervising assistant United States attorneys in federal criminal practice and trial advocacy.
-During his tenure with the Department of Justice, Mr. DiCanio received the Attorney General’s Distinguished Service Award (the second-highest award within the Department of Justice) and two awards from the Federal Bureau of Investigation for outstanding service.
-In addition, he has lectured at numerous federal law enforcement agencies regarding the enforcement of federal criminal laws and criminal procedure.
+During his tenure with the Department of Justice, Mr. DiCanio received the Attorney General’s Distinguished Service Award (the second-highest award within the Department of Justice).

 J.D., Boston College Law School, 1988

 B.A., University of Notre Dame, 1985 (Raymond P. Kent Award, magna cum laude)

 Deputy Chief, Assistant U.S. Attorney for the Central District of California, General Crimes Section (1994-2000)